 These are best warm, but be sure to let them cool enough so that the fruit filling won't burn your tongue.
 The whole family loved these!
 They are SOOOO good that people will think you are some kind of culinary wizard.
 Little will they know it was all done with a crescent roll!

-Some of our favorite crescent roll recipes:
+Some of our favorite crescent ideas: